kastriot96/parcellab-frontend-assignment/DECISIONS.md

 - Integrate the Articles component into OrderDetails, positioned above the delivery timeline.
 - If an article has an image, display it; otherwise, show a fallback placeholder.

+**FR-006 — Clearly show the user the current status and the next action**
+- Provides actionable guidance for the user or carrier.
+- Maps checkpoint statuses to human-readable labels and short explanations.
+- Enhanced OrderHeader.tsx to prominently display current status and next action.

 ## Notes on e.g. trade-offs and non-functional requirements solved

 Use this document to explain any trade-offs you made, especially around: